 A dedicated chamber musician, Ana María has studied with Prof. E. Feltz and R. Schmidt and she has played in festivals such as “Open Chamber Music” (Prussia Cove), Festival Internacional de Santander, Festival Internacional de Segovia, “Yellow Barn” (USA), Festival de Música Española de Cádiz, or Festival Internacional de Música de Úbeda or Tardes de España Festival (St. Petersbourg) among others, performing in the major halls of Spain, such as the National Auditorium in Madrid, Palacio de Festivales of Cantabria, the Auditorium of Barcelona, Zaragoza and Valencia, or the“Palau de la Musica Catalana”.

 Ana Maria Valderrama studied with professors Zakhar Bron and Yuri Volguin at the “Escuela Superior de Música Reina Sofía”, where her Majesty the Queen honored Ana Maria with the distinction as “Most Outstanding Student in the Violin section” in the years 2005 and 2007.
-She completed her Master studies at the Hochschule für Musik "Hanns Eisler" in Berlin with profesor Antje Weithaas.
-At the moment she studies at the UDK with profesor Nora Chastain.
-She has also attended lectures given by A. Chumachenco, M. Fuks, M. Zweig, F. Andrievsky, W. Levin, R. Gothoni, R. Barshai, I. Ozim, M. Pressler, L. Kavakos and S. Isserlis.
+She completed her Master studies at the Hochschule für Musik "Hanns Eisler" in Berlin with professor Antje Weithaas.
+Afterwards, she was awarded with the maximum distinction in the Master Instrumentalsolist at the UDK of Berlin, where she studied with Nora Chastain.